-Q. Equine Integrative Medicine Service:
+Q. What treatments are offered by the Equine Integrative Sports Medicine Service:

 A. Acupuncture, Traditional Chinese Veterinary Medicine (TCVM) and Chiropractic are offered at the VMTH’s Large Animal Clinic as an adjunctive clinical service to inpatients and outpatients.
 Horses may be examined at the clinic or at their local barn.
 Acupuncture, TCVM and Chiropractic can easily be integrated into conventional diagnostic and treatment modalities to optimize clinical outcome and performance, particularly in musculoskeletal conditions.